Resolving Temper Tantrums With Fussy Toddlers

 Sometimes public tantrums are also caused by bad timing on the parents' part.
 The child may be hungry or tired.
 In these cases, prevention helps a lot.
 We parents no better than to go grocery shopping when our children are hungry or tired. if you do take a hungry or tired child, bring a favorite toy in the store with them and make sure they're buckled in so they can't run around or have tantrum squirming room.

-Wait for them to calm down and the crying to stop, then use a cheerful or monotone voice to tall them the plan.
+Wait for them to calm down and the crying to stop, then use a cheerful or monotone voice to tell them the plan.
 Tell them "First we get food (groceries), then we go home".
 Most of the time if they know what's going to happen (the plan), they feel more in control.
 I use this "first...and then" approach with my daughter very successfully.
 It's also helpful to include something they will look forward to: First groceries, then, home, and then ---fill in the blank--- (watch cartoons, see grandma, play, go outside, etc.).
 Keep the unhappy child looking forward to something- it gets them out of the bad moment.

-Other Advice: Some people say to punish their behavior in public when you get home, but that is effective for older kids.
+Other Advice: Some people say to punish their behavior in public when you get home, but that is effective for older kids mostly.
 Toddlers will soon forget their tantrum and wonder why they are in a time-out when they get home.
 Most toddler tantrums aren't punishable- they are usually for a good reason and even if we don't find that reason, we need to remain calm and weather the storm.

 Distraction rarely works in public- usually distraction and too much stimulation is the cause.
 If they want something and are begging for something in the store, don't give in and in most cases, don't even try compromising.
 Compromising is a choice, negotiation and reasoning -all things to avoid during a public tantrum.